limaneto/claro-brasil-challenge-backend-nodejs/README.md

 - `/components` - contains all the models related services, such as route, validators, controller, and the model itself.
 - `/config` - load env variables, start the database, config the outer routes.
 - `/utils` - phrases, error constructor, initial users for make test easier since you cannot create users, and a utility file to mimic underscore and lodash.

+I decided to use the components architecture because I think improves the code organization, when you are developing new functionalities you know all the steps you have to take, it is easier to find all the files of the module, easier to understand the business logic, easier to understand what the project is about, etc.

+I decided to separate the validation of the business logic on its own files, that way the controller would not get so complex.

+All the validation errors are just passed to the ``next()`` middleware not passing through the controller, and to create a unified error message I use the error constructor ``ApiError``.